What is Decriminalize Nature Philadelphia?

-Decriminalize Nature Philadelphia is an educational campaign to inform the community about the value of entheogenic plants and fungi.
-Our intention is to pass a resolution to decriminalize our relationship to nature in the
+Decriminalize Nature Philadelphia is a registered 501(c)4 organization working to inform and educate our community about the value of entheogenic plants and fungi and to pass a resolution to decriminalize our relationship with nature in the

-Entheogens have been used by humans around the world for millennia.
-Many are now recognizing their benefits for the first time for their potential to enable consciousness-expanding experiences, end addictions, help people heal from anxiety and depression, and more.
+Entheogen means “to generate or inspire the divine within” and entheogenic plants and fungi have been used by humans around the world for millennia.
+Many are now recognizing their benefits and their potential to enable consciousness-expanding experiences, end addictions, help people heal from anxiety and depression, and more.

+In Pennsylvania, 65% of drug overdose deaths involved opioids in 2018—a total of 2,866 fatalities.
 Philadelphia suffers from the highest rate in all US cities of a drug overdose in the country, averaging three mortalities per day in 2019.
-The situation only intensified during the coronavirus pandemic.
+The situation only worsened during the coronavirus pandemic.
 The majority of these overdoses are due to natural or synthetically derived opioid substances.
 The City of Philadelphia has called the opioid epidemic the “greatest public health crisis in a century."
-Read our resolution to see why our science-backed proposal to the city could help those struggling with addiction, depression, PTSD, and even recidivism, while also supporting the spiritual access to many who use these tools to connect with nature on their own terms.
+Read our resolution to see why our evidence-based proposal to the city could help those struggling with addiction, depression, PTSD, and even recidivism, while also supporting the spiritual access to many who use these tools to connect with nature on their own terms.